Best 3D Printers Under £500 UK 2026

 Do I need any accessories beyond the printer itself?

-Which 3D printer file format do I need?
+Which file format do 3D printers use?

 How noisy are 3D printers?